Cancer (young people)

 Yeah.
 I immediately, I mean you do think about death and things with the word 'cancer'.
 My granny had died with cancer and so I immediately thought the worst perhaps.
 I didn't really know.
 And it wasn't until after the operation that we'd seen that it was stage 1 and so my prognosis was very good.
 It hadn't spread and so the likelihood that I would be fine.
 But I never expected it.
 Whatever happened to me as a young 24-year-old with everything going for me suddenly this wasn't sort of in my plan.

-Common reactions to the diagnosis of cancer are shock, sadness, guilt, confusion, anxiety or feeling ’gutted’.
-However, some said that they did not react at all, that they had ’no emotions’.
-Many asked questions like ’Why me?’, ’What have I done to deserve this?’, ’Is it my fault?’
-Some become instantly very afraid of dying when they hear they have cancer.
+Common reactions to the diagnosis of cancer are feelings of shock, sadness, guilt, confusion, and anxiety.
+Some described feeling 'gutted’, while others said that they 'did not react at all': that they had 'no emotions’.

 Was frightened when first diagnosed and for several days believed he was going to die.